graniticio/granitic/doc/tutorial/003-logging.md

 Notice that you are still seeing other INFO messages from components whose names start <code>grnc</code>.
 These components are built-in Granitic components so use the <code>FrameworkLogger</code> which has its own <code>GlobalLogLevel</code>

+###File logging

+By default Granitic only logs messages to the console.
+Look at <pre>$GRANITIC_HOME/resource/facility/config/logging.json</pre> to see how you can enable logging to a file.

 ##Component specific log levels